corda/corda/docs/source/corda-testnet-intro.rst

 .. note::

    Testnet is currently invitation only.
 If your request is approved you will receive an email.
 Please fill in as many details as possible as it helps us proritise requests.
+The approval process will take place daily by a member of the r3 operations team reviewing all invite requests and making a decision based on current rate of onboarding of new customers.

 .. image:: resources/testnet-form.png